 Tommy Robinson is a working-class man.
 He is not dumb, but he does not command the sophisticated language of the educated classes and elites.
 However, the crux of the issue is that he is being punished for their failures.
 Cognitive elites tend to rise to the top of hierarchies because they are often better at finding good and efficient solutions.
 When they fail due to incompetence or arrogance, the working class tries their own solutions instead.

 Those solutions often have rougher edges and are less eloquent.
 The elites can at any time choose to avoid such actions by simply acting responsibly.
 They have failed to do so and have instead embarked on a social experiment of multiculturalism that is creating strife and conflict at every corner.
-They are at fault, but instead of taking responsibility, they blame the likes of Tommy Robinson.We value your comments!
-Please weigh in on our comment section below.
+They are at fault, but instead of taking responsibility, they blame the likes of Tommy Robinson.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com